What is Angelina Jolie's net worth and salary?

 Jolie spent some time at Beverly Hills High School, where she felt isolated from her affluent classmates because her family survived on her mother's modest income.
 She was bullied by other teens for being very thin with glasses and braces.
 Her mom tried to get her to model, but early attempts at that were unsuccessful.
 She transferred to Moreno High School.
 It was at this point that she began wearing all-black clothing.
 She lived with her boyfriend and experimented with knife play.

-Angelina Jolie's first leading role in a feature film came in the 1993 straight-to-video sci-fi thriller "Cyborg 2," but her early breakthrough arrived with the cult favorite "Hackers" in 1995.
-She gained critical recognition in 1997 for her portrayal of Cornelia Wallace in the TNT biopic "George Wallace," winning her first Golden Globe Award.
-That success was followed by another Golden Globe and widespread acclaim for her powerful performance as troubled supermodel Gia Carangi in the HBO film "Gia" (1998).
+Angelina Jolie's first leading role in a feature film came in the 1993 straight-to-video sci-fi thriller "Cyborg 2," but her early breakthrough arrived two years later with the cult favorite "Hackers."
+She quickly established herself as a risk-taking young actress drawn to intense, unconventional characters.
+In 1997, she gained major critical recognition for playing Cornelia Wallace in the TNT biopic "George Wallace," winning her first Golden Globe Award.
+She followed that with another acclaimed television performance as supermodel Gia Carangi in HBO's "Gia," earning another Golden Globe for her portrayal of addiction, fame, and self-destruction.

-In 2011, she made her directorial debut with "In the Land of Blood and Honey," a war drama set during the Bosnian conflict.
-After a brief hiatus from acting, she returned in the Disney live-action hit "Maleficent" (2014), which reimagined the story of "Sleeping Beauty" from the villain's perspective.
-That same year, she directed the World War II drama "Unbroken," followed by "By the Sea" (2015), a personal marital drama in which she starred opposite then-husband Brad Pitt.
-In 2017, she directed and co-wrote "First They Killed My Father," based on Loung Ung's memoir about surviving the Khmer Rouge, and also served as an executive producer on the Oscar-nominated animated film "The Breadwinner."
+In 2011, Jolie made her feature directorial debut with "In the Land of Blood and Honey," a war drama set during the Bosnian conflict.
+She followed it by directing the 2014 World War II drama "Unbroken," then directed and starred opposite Brad Pitt in the 2015 marital drama "By the Sea."
+In 2017, she directed and co-wrote "First They Killed My Father," based on Loung Ung's memoir about surviving the Khmer Rouge.
+She also served as an executive producer on the Oscar-nominated animated film "The Breadwinner."

 (Photo by Eamonn M. McCormack/Getty Images)